natkiypie/dotfiles/README.md

 6. Transport `secret.key` `trust.txt` & `password-store` to new machine

-7. Rename password store, import trust db & import gpg secret key - you will be prompted to enter the passphrase used when first generating your gpg key:
+7. Rename password store, import trust db & import secret key - you will be prompted to enter the passphrase used when first generating your gpg key:

 ```
 mv password-store .password-store; gpg --import-ownertrust < trust.txt; gpg --import secret.key